Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 A conviction for OWI can stay on your driving record for life unless it’s expunged.
 However, the penalties tied to the conviction, like points on your license, typically last two years.
 Other collateral consequences and implications for auto insurance may remain for some time.

 Recent changes in Michigan law now allow some OWI offenses to be expunged after five years if certain criteria are met.
 The lasting impact of an OWI conviction emphasizes the importance of addressing the charge seriously and exploring options for expungement.
+Understanding the long-term implications of having a DUI on Michigan criminal records is crucial, as these records can contain critical evidence that may affect your defense strategy.

 Who is Eligible for a Michigan OWI Expungement?